SnowflakePowered/librashader/README.md

 The librashader C API is best used by linking statically with `librashader_ld`, which implements a loader that dynamically loads the librashader (`librashader.so` or `rashader.dll`) implementation in the search path.

+Note that the Rust crate requires nightly Rust to build.

 ## Compatibility

 librashader implements the entire RetroArch shader pipeline and is highly compatible with existing shaders,